Court Docket Information (by case type)

 YAKIMA COUNTY JUVENILE COURTROOM ONE HEARINGS

-Offender Trials – will resume as scheduled using remote means or in person.
+Offender Trials – will resume as scheduled in person or remote means upon judicial approval. .

 JUVENILE OUT OF CUSTODY HEARINGS